csells/fibscli/README.md

 # TODO
 - allow moves to bear off
+- fix multi-piece off of home bug
+- test the GammonState + GammonRules
 - animation of moves (including hops)
 - first move (different colored dice)
 - implement the forced moves rule (instead of just removing moves that aren't available as you go)